Understanding the Difference Between Design-Build and Traditional Construction

 The traditional design-bid-build model follows a different path.
 Homeowners typically begin by working with an architect or designer to develop plans for the home.
 Once the design is finalized, builders are invited to review the plans and submit bids for construction.

-This structure allows homeowners to focus on design exploration first before selecting a builder.
 However, because construction professionals are not involved during early planning stages, practical challenges may appear once bids are received.

 If construction costs come in higher than expected, the project may require adjustments before moving forward.
 While the traditional method can still produce exceptional homes, it often involves additional coordination between designers, builders, and homeowners.